GENERAL TERMS AND CONDITIONS (T&C)

 TERMS OF DELIVERY

 4. If a random event prevents the Seller from delivery during the time period in which the Seller is in default, the Seller shall be liable with the aforementioned limitations.
 The Seller is not liable if the damage would have occurred also in the case of timely delivery, or if it is due to force majeure.
-The definition of force majeure includes situations in which the manufacturer of the purchase item is in default or if they fail to deliver to the Seller within the originally agreed delivery periods and by the deadlines anticipated by this agreement.
+Force majeure is understood to mean any unforeseeable obstacle which materializes independent of Seller’s will and which hinders the Seller from performing, including (but not limited to) natural catastrophes, the impact of elemental forces, climate conditions, default or breach of obligations on the part of subcontractors or partners of the Seller, epidemics (and the measures taken to contain them), interventions (or omissions to act) on the part of public authorities, armed conflicts and their consequences, disruptions of energy supply or transportation breakdowns, as well as the fact that the car maker makes changes to the available vehicle configurations or ceases to produce vehicles with a specific trim level or specific features, etc., or the event that the car maker or its suppliers are in default or otherwise fail to supply the Seller by previously agreed or anticipated dates or within previously agreed or anticipated time periods.
 The Seller may withdraw from the agreement in the above-described cases (but also in other cases of force majeure).

-5. The Seller delivers the vehicle to the Buyer along with all documents listed in the agreement or as are available, depending on the type of vehicle (existing rolling stock, configure-to-order vehicles, etc.), such as the EC Certificate of Conformity.
+5. The Seller delivers the vehicle to the Buyer along with all documents listed in the agreement as are available depending on the type of vehicle (existing vehicles, configure-to-order vehicles, etc.), such as the EC Certificate of Conformity.
 The Seller shall dispatch these documents to the address specified by the Buyer, and shall do so no later than within 20 days from the payment of the entire purchase price.

-6. Unless otherwise agreed, the purchase item will be handed over at the Buyer's delivery address.
-In the event of delivery-by-takeover on the Seller's premises, and in the event of delivery by handover to Buyer's forwarding agent, the moment of delivery is the moment in which the Buyer (or their forwarding agent) has been granted access to the vehicle on the Seller's premises; in the event of delivery to the Buyer's delivery address, the moment of delivery is the moment in which access to the vehicle has been granted at the Buyer's delivery address.
+6. Unless otherwise agreed, the purchase item will be handed over at the Seller's delivery address.
+In the event of delivery-by-takeover on the Seller’s premises, and in the event of delivery by handover to Buyer's forwarding agent, the moment of delivery is the moment in which the Buyer (or their forwarding agent) has been granted access to the vehicle on the Seller's premises; in the event of delivery to the Buyer's delivery address, the moment of delivery is the moment in which the vehicle has been made available at the Buyer's delivery address.

 7. Unless and until the purchase item has been handed over and the Seller's claims under the purchase agreement have been settled, the purchase item remains the property of the Seller (retention of title).
-For as long as the title is retained, the right to hold the registration certificate and the CoC paper remain with the Seller.
-If the Buyer is a public-law legal entity, a special fund under the public law, or an entrepreneur who enters into the agreement in the pursuit of their commercial or independent profession (i.e., if the Buyer is a B2B buyer), the retention of title continues with respect to Seller's claims vis-a-vis Buyer under their existing business relationship unless and until the Seller's legitimate claims of this kind have been satisfied.
+For as long as the title is retained, the right to hold the registration certificate (Part II) and the CoC paper remain with the Seller.
+If the Buyer is a public-law legal entity, a special fund under the law, or or an entrepreneur who enters into the agreement in the pursuit of their commercial or independent profession (i.e., B2B sales), the retention of title continues with respect to Seller's claims vis-a-vis Buyer under their existing business relationship unless and until the Seller's legitimate claims of this kind have been satisfied.
 In the case of third-party interventions affecting thus retained goods, the Buyer must advise the third party of the Seller's ownership title and must promptly notify the Seller.
 During the retention of title, the Buyer must not pledge the purchase item nor perform a security assignment.
+Unless and until the ownership title to the purchase item has passed to the Buyer, the Buyer must not enter into any agreement whose subject matter is the transfer of the purchase item to a third party (such as a purchase agreement, future purchase agreement, etc.).

 8. The risk of damage to the vehicle passes to the Buyer upon delivery (or, as the case may be, as of the moment in which the Buyer is in default with the acceptance and takeover of the vehicle).
 If the Buyer is in default with the payment of the purchase price, then the risk of damage to the vehicle passes to the Buyer as of the moment in which the Buyer entered the state of default.